-5
+Table 5-7 MEPS contamination requirements derived from performance

+MOC: Given that 1000 ng/cm² is 10 nm at 1 g/cc.
+The PIPS dead-layer (Ohmic side) is in the range of 1000 nm at 2.33 (Si) to 2.7 (Al) g/cc.
+A contamination value below 10000 ng/cm² is acceptable.
+Including a margin of x2, the value would be 5000 ng/cm².
+Higher values would act as an additional dead-layer of unknown thickness and will degrade the precision of the energy measurement of solar energetic particles.

+Considering the design of the unit, the present values are applicable also to the apertures.

+PAC: Heritage.

 Physical Handling Requirements

 MEPS has sensitive detectors (20um and 300 um thick), sensitive thermal hardware like OSR, SSM and MLI, magnetic sensitive and ESD parts.
 Hence, the physical handling shall be done by the personnel from the MEPS team or by other personnel but according to the unit provided handling procedure.